agamm/awesome-developer-first/README.md

 *Index and search your content as a service API.*
 * [Algolia](https://www.algolia.com/) - Search as a service and full suite of search APIs.
 * [Swiftype](https://swiftype.com/) - Search as a service (crawlers and React ready).
-* [typesense cloud](https://cloud.typesense.org/) - Open-source and hosted search as a Service.
+* [Typesense Cloud](https://cloud.typesense.org/) - Open-source and hosted search as a Service.
 * [Websolr](https://www.websolr.com/) - Open-source and hosted search with Solr.

 ## Shipping
 *Creating and handling the shipment of goods.*
-* [easypost](https://www.easypost.com/) - Shipping APIs for e-commerce.
+* [EasyPost](https://www.easypost.com/) - Shipping APIs for e-commerce.

 ## Testing
 *Testing tools.*